 In addition, MSVA administers two Veteran Cemeteries: North Mississippi Veterans Memorial Cemetery in Kilmichael, MS, and Mississippi Veterans Memorial Cemetery in Newton, MS. These cemeteries provide Mississippi with the capacity to inter 274,139 veterans and their dependents in perpetual care.
 The newly federally authorized Burial Equity Act allows Reserve Component service members that never served on active duty to receive burial honors in our cemeteries.
-The Mississippi Legislature passed legislation to allow our Reserve Component military members access to our grant funded/state funded cemeteries.
-Unlike an active duty veteran the family pays for the headstone and plot allowance for each reserve component service member.
+Final rules are being developed by the NCA, National Cemetery Administration.
+At the current time, only service members with active duty service can receive burial honors.

 MSVA provides over 25 Veteran Service Officers to the Veterans of Mississippi.
 These VSO's are dispersed across the state of Mississippi ensuring that a state VSO is within 50 miles of the majority of Mississippi Veterans.
-Their primary function is to handle appeals and casework on behalf of Veterans while interacting with their federal VA counterparts and County Veteran Service Officer's.
-MSVA also provides training and accreditation for Mississippi's 82 County Veteran Service Officers, who are employees of their respective counties and are an integral part of serving our states Veteran's.
+8 of the 25 VSOs are located at the federal Veteran Administration Regional Office in Jackson, MS. Their primary function is to handle appeals and casework on behalf of Veterans while interacting with their federal VA counterparts and County Veteran Service Officer's.
+MSVA also provides the training and accreditation for Mississippi's 82 County Veteran Service Officers, who are employees of their respective counties and are an integral part of serving our states Veteran's.